 In the space of 10 months, 10,000 m² of facilities on an occupied site were refurbished using a unique methodology that can be replicated on most school facilities built more than 20 years ago.
 This model combines low-carbon renovation with the guarantee of liveability, user health and energy saving, with an eight-year commitment from Egis.
 A solution that rises to the challenges of the climate emergency, but also adapts to the financial constraints of local authorities.

 For a given energy performance level, the average cost of this project only amounted to €725/m², as against €2100 for the construction of a new building.
 The carbon footprint of the construction products, meanwhile, is divided by 2.5, with emissions of approximately 400 kgCO2e/m² compared with 1,000 kgCO2e/m² generally observed in newbuild operations.

 This model thus represents a viable response to the revitalisation of a resilient economy, with optimised and duplicable building and operation costs.

-Partners: Région Bretagne, SemBreizh, Legendre Construction, Anthracite architecture, MANA, BEGC, JD EUROCONFORT, SPIE
+Partners: Région Bretagne, SemBreizh, Legendre Construction, Anthracite architecture, MANA, BEGC, JD EUROCONFORT, SPIE, Acoustb (Acoustique)

 * Grand Prix National de L’Ingénierie: a competition designed and organised by Syntec-Ingénierie, the French trade association for engineering, in partnership with the Ministry for the Ecological Transition and the Ministry of the Economy, Finance and the Recovery’s directorate general for enterprise (DGE), and in association with Le Moniteur group.